 - Source Lane Layer.
 The Layer on the Source Lane from which traffic is leaving. - Destination Lane layer.
 The Layer on the Destination Lane to which traffic is travelling.
-This will be the same as the Source Lane layer apart from unusual/advanced situations where multiple Layers are being merged. - Also add same Flow to Source Lane Total Flow.
+This will be the same as the Source Lane layer apart from unusual/advanced situations where multiple Layers are being merged.

+- Also add same Flow to Source Lane Total Flow.
 If this option is selected the flow being added is also added to the Source Lane's Total stop line flow for the Source Layer. - Also add same Flow to Destination Lane Total Flow.
 If this option is selected the flow being added is also added to the Destination Lane's Total stop line flow for the Destination Layer.
-This assumes that the traffic entering the Lane all reaches the downstream stop line. - Click 'Add Lane Flow' to add the Lane Flow to the selected Flow Group. - LinSig will add the following Flow items to Lanes: - As the 'Also add same flow to Source Lane Total Flow' setting was left selected 100 PCU flow crossing the stop line on the upstream Lane is added to the upstream Lane's Total Flow.

-- 100 PCU flow is added to the Lane Connector between the Source and Destination Lane. - As the 'Also add same flow to Destination Lane Total Flow' setting was left selected 100 PCU flow is assumed to reach the stop line on the downstream Lane and is added to the downstream Lane's Total Flow.
+This assumes that the traffic entering the Lane all reaches the downstream stop line. - Switch PCU/Percent value.
+LinSig allows you to enter Lane Based flows as relative percentage values.
+This is explained in further detail in Case 7 below. - Click 'Add Lane Flow' to add the Lane Flow to the selected Flow Group. - LinSig will add the following Flow items to Lanes: - As the 'Also add same flow to Source Lane Total Flow' setting was left selected 100 PCU flow crossing the stop line on the upstream Lane is added to the upstream Lane's Total Flow. - 100 PCU flow is added to the Lane Connector between the Source and Destination Lane. - As the 'Also add same flow to Destination Lane Total Flow' setting was left selected 100 PCU flow is assumed to reach the stop line on the downstream Lane and is added to the downstream Lane's Total Flow.

-• These flow items are displayed on each of the Lanes and the Lane Connector.
+These flow items are displayed on each of the Lanes and the Lane Connector.